What is S3GPIO?

 S3GPIO relies on intercepting web requests that the Scratch translate extension makes and diverting them to a local webserver running on your Raspberry Pi.

-Note: Its slower than ScratchGPIO running under Scratch 1.4, as its having go through a few layers of code and Scratch 3 doesn’t run too fast on a Pi – even a Pi3B+ 🙂
+Note: Its slower than ScratchGPIO running under Scratch 1.4, as its having go through a few layers of code and Scratch 3 doesn’t run too fast on a Pi – unless you’ve got a 4GB Pi4 🙂

 Under the hood